 - Apply advanced analytical models and software tools to address various types of business analytics problems.

-- Build dashboards using various tools and Apply reporting techniques with emphasis on visual display of big data and analytical results
+- Apply reporting techniques with emphasis on visual display of big data and analytical results.

 For the successful completion of the MSBA, students must complete all the components of the program, which carry a total of 90 ECTS over 3 semesters, 30 ECTS each.

 - 3 electives and an Applicative Thesis (called Capstone Project)

 - MSBA 317- Forecasting Analytics

 - MSBA 316- Text Analytics and Natural Language Processing